-How to Mix A 3 Part Nutrient Solution
+How to Mix Flora Series 3 Part Nutrient Solution

 The second nutrient solution that I add to the reservoir is FloraGro.
-FloraGro provides your plants with nitrogen, phosphorous, Potassium, and secondary minerals.
-The part of the nutrient series provides the plants what they need for structural/vegetative growth and helps build a healthy root system.
-As with the first addition, make sure to measure out the exact amount of nutrients needed.
-After adding the nutrients mix the water and let it set a couple of minutes before moving onto the next nutrient.
+FloraGro provides your plants with nitrogen, phosphorous, potassium, and secondary minerals.
+The part of the nutrient series gives the plants with what they need for structural/vegetative growth and helps build a healthy root system.

 As a final step, you will need to measure the ph of your hydroponic solution.
 It should be somewhere between 5.5 and 6.5.
 Using a three-part nutrient is a great general feeding and can also be a great way to allow yourself the ability to tailor your nutrients to the different types of plants in your garden.
 Mixing these nutrients is a simple weekly task and between reservoir changes, plain water is used to top off the reservoir.